Pandas dataframe stores values as rows and columns.

 Using iloc attribute

-iloc
+The iloc

-is used to select rows based on Integer.
-Hence, you must pass only the row and column index to select any cell value of a pandas dataframe.
+- Pass only the row and column index to select any cell value of a pandas dataframe.

 The first row’s index will be 0

-in the row index and the appropriate column index in the iloc
+in the row index and the appropriate column index in theiloc

 attribute.